Salinamalek/9-1-front-end-portfolio-project/readme.md

 Here is the link to my deployed site: https://salinamalek.github.io/9-1-front-end-portfolio-project/

+To view a better version of the portfolio project:
 -   Fork and clone this respository.
 -   Open up the respository in VSCode.
 -   Download the Go Live extension on VSCode.